d13co/d13.co/content/posts/birthday/index.md

 <script src="https://cdn.jsdelivr.net/gh/davidshimjs/qrcodejs@04f46c6a0708418cb7b96fc563eacae0fbf77674/qrcode.min.js"></script>
 <script src="vote.js"></script>

-## Parting Thoughts and Disclaimers
+## Parting Thoughts

+While not proven beyond reasonable doubt, I do think Occam's razor places MainNet launch on June 12th.

 I had fun writing this.
-I'm trying to improve my writing, but I can't seem to stop trying to thread the humour needle and stabbing my thumb in the process.
+I'm trying to improve my writing, but I can't seem to stop trying to thread the humour needle and occasionally stabbing my thumb in the process.

-Yes, I do believe MainNet launched June 12th.
-While not proven beyond reasonable doubt, that's the way my personal Occam's razor cuts.

-Beyond that: it's not that deep, I don't take it too seriously, and the conspiracy and religious references are meant to be tongue in cheek.
+The conspiracy and religious references are tongue in cheek.
 Algorand is not a religion, I am not poking fun at religion in general, nor your religion in particular.

-And in case you need your food for thought chewed for you: these views are personal, not made in a professional capacity, nor while representing my employer.
+And in case you need your food for thought chewed for you: these views are personal, not representing my employer.

 {{< callout emoji="⚠️" text="Read the above before reaching out to the [Complaint Department](https://algo.surf/account/COMPLAINTDEPARTMENTAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAJDV26LQ)" >}}